sashkoristov/FCEditor/Readme.md

 ### Requirements (Development)

-* Java (JDK 12)
+* Java (JDK >= 12)
 * Maven
 * Node v12

 **Install dependencies**
-1. `mvn install`
+`mvn install`

-2. If using an IDE, reimport - e.g if using IntelliJ: right click on Project -> Maven -> Reimport
+If using an IDE, reimport - e.g if using IntelliJ:
+right click on Project -> Maven -> Reimport

 **Build and run**
 1. `mvn compile`
 2. `mvn package`
 3. `sh target/bin/webapp`

+If using an IDE, create a build configuration - e.g if using IntelliJ:
+Run -> Edit Configurations -> Add a configuration and select ``launch.Main`` as main class.

 **Frontend**